 You’re also guaranteed a good cooling mechanism with this card.
 This card is also very easily overclock-able so that you can really amp things up when it comes to graphical power. 😉

 A while ago I wrote a post about how the new hardware such as the 1070 Ti (a previous generation GPU) being way too overpriced.
 Although I believe that the 2070 should be at a lower overall price point… it’s still completely worth getting it for the performance that it offers.

 I used to argue that it wouldn’t make sense to have this newer hardware because it’s too much for simply gaming at 1080p.
 It makes a lot more sense to me, for those of you that are strictly on a $1,000 budget, to have the hardware good enough for smooth 1080p gameplay and to move forward with it.

 * A quick note about the CD drive – it’s optional if you know what you’re doing when it comes to installing your operating system via USB and getting the necessary drivers online.
 I share to use a CD drive because it helps those that are brand new to putting a PC together, it streamlines that process of getting the OS and drivers going.

 Also, as far as pricing goes, I used to have a solid state drive listed in the previous update.
 Adding one in today means that we’d be going far past the budget point but I’d still suggest adding one in if you’re able to since it’s a lot faster than a HDD and it’d be worth the extra investment.
 If you can’t don’t sweat it, it’s not entirely essential.

-But before I forget, you’re going to need a monitor to be used with this 1070 Ti right?
-Look no further than this one by Asus.
-There are different sizes available and I’ve been using one for years.
+But before I forget, you’re going to need a monitor to be used with this 2070 right?
+Look no further than these ones by Asus.
+There are different sizes available and I’ve been using them for years.
 Super good quality, super good price.

 1080p Monitor 60hz – ASUS VS228H